 In psychology, nativism is the idea that certain abilities are innate - ie they are "hard-wired" into the brain at birth.
-From the late 1950s, Chomsky argued that this was the case with language - that the human brain contains a mechanism - which he called the Language Acquisition Device - that allows humans to acquire language while animals, though they may be exposed to identical input, never will.
+From the late 1950s, Chomsky argued that this was the case with language - that the human brain contains a neurological mechanism - which he called the Language Acquisition Device - that allows humans to "acquire" language (ie to become competent in a language from exposure and attempted use alone) while animals, though they may be exposed to identical input, never will.

 In order for this to happen, Chomsky argued that all languages must, despite superficial differences, be based on a set of principles which can be recognised by the brain.
 This he called Universal Grammar.
 A simple example would be that certain grammatical categories - eg noun and verb - seem to be common to all languages.
 Obviously, this does not mean that the grammar of all languages will be identical - there will also be parameters which allow certain variations - but only within set limits.
 Cook (2008) gives the following example :